hummingbot/hummingbot-site/docs/v2/config/basic/user-interface.md

       * **Version:**

-          * Reference of Version Release (Currently at 1.12.0)
+          * Reference of Version Release (Currently at 1.13.0)

       * **Strategy:**

           * Hummingbot has different strategy configurations that can be used for trading or liquidity mining.
-The strategy guide can be found [here](/strategies/).
 Currently we are moving away from strategy based config in favor of scripts.
-See documentation for scripts [here](/scripts)
+See the quick start guide for scripts [here](../../quick-start.md)

       * **Strategy_file:**